"We do not appreciate being experimented on": Developer and Researcher Views on the Ethics of Experiments on Open-Source Projects: Ethical Perspectives in Software Engineering Research

 As the above examples imply, online ethics often apply to the \emph{users} of software systems, especially web-based systems.
 Facebook in particular provides several relevant case studies with increasing severity.
 The first level is using A/B testing to improve the product \cite{feitelson13}.
 This means that new features are added only after being tested with real users in live action, unbeknownst to those users, to see that they lead to a favorable response.
-This practice is widely used in many if not all web-based companies \cite{kohavi09a,kohavi17,fabijan18}.
+This practice is widely used in practically all web-based companies \cite{kohavi09a,fabijan18,li21}, and Google even offers it as a free service on its marketing platform \footnote{\codefn{marketingplatform.google.com/about/optimize}}.
 However, it introduces two ethical difficulties.
 First, there is no informed consent by the users to participate in the experiment.
 This may be excused on the grounds that users don't know what version of the system they are using anyway, and this changes daily.
 But this leaves the second issue, which is what the experiment is really trying to optimize.
 It may be that the benefits are for the company and not for the users, e.g.\ when the desired effect is to improve the monetization from using the product, even if this comes as the expense of the users in terms of expenses (on ecommerce sites) or detrimental effects like addiction.

 The second level is facilitating other research, which is not directly related to improving the service to users \cite{king15}.
 For example, a much-cited research done using Facebook data concerned the transmission of emotions among social network users \cite{kramer14}.
 To do so, ``the experiment manipulated the extent to which people (N = 689,003) were exposed to emotional expressions in their News Feed''.
 This manipulation was justified by Facebook being a private company, hence not bound by regulations on research supported by the government, and by the fact that the analysis performed ``was consistent with Facebook’s Data Use Policy, to which all users agree prior to creating an account on Facebook, constituting informed consent for this research''.
 However, this lenient interpretation of informed consent elicited an expression of concern from the Editor-in-Chief of the journal where the research was published \cite{verma:pnas-ed}.